scout-app/scout-app/documentation/project-management.md

   * [ ] Possibly implement an ITCSS specificity graph into the UI for sucessfully outputted CSS files
   * [ ] Scan Desktop for projects folders
   * [ ] Abilitity to clear all alerts and messags at once
-  * [ ] Right-click to delete an project from the sidebar
   * [ ] Make sidebar resizable
   * [ ] Tray icon/Minimize to tray
   * [ ] Tray icon indicators